shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

 ### Model Architecture: open source [YOLOV7 Model](https://github.com/WongKinYiu/yolov7)

 YOLOV7 is based on the original YOLO paper: [YOLOV1](https://arxiv.org/abs/1506.02640) which was published in 2015 and presented a leap in inference speed for object detection models.
 The main reason for this was that it was one of the first models that did object detection in a single stage, hence the name YOLO ( you only look once ) in contrast to the two stage models that were popular at the time.
-Note that some single stage models were present, such as SSD, but they had relatively accuracy performance.
+Note that some single stage models were present, such as SSD, but they had relatively poor accuracy performance.

 #### Core ideas used in the YOLOV1 paper:

-The original paper was trained on input images of size 448X448 and these images where parsed into a grid of 7x7 grid cells.
+The original paper was trained on input images of size 448x448 and these images where parsed into a grid of 7x7 grid cells.
 <figure style="margin-right: 10px; display: inline-block;">
    <img src="./figures/grid_cell_yolo.png" alt="Example Image" width="460" height="340">
    <figcaption>Original grid cells on 448x448 image.
 Source: <a href="http://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf">"You Only Look Once by Joseph Redmon et al., CVPR 2016</a>.</figcaption>